meshery/meshery/docs/pages/extensibility/ui.md

 - These keys are bundled together in keychains.
 Keychains are collections of similar permissions, which can themselves be grouped together and assigned to roles.
 - Roles map permissions to users.
 Roles contain any number of keychains, which contain any number of keys (permissions).
 Meshery uses roles to assign permissions to users.

-{% include alert.html type="info" title="Learn more" content="To learn more about how permissions work in Meshery Provider in terms of Roles, keychains and keys, head over to <a href='https://docs.layer5.io/cloud/security/'>Layer5 documentation</a>." %}
+{% include alert.html type="info" title="Example extension" content="Meshery Provider is an extension to Meshery UI.
+To learn more about how permissions work in Meshery Provider in terms of Roles, keychains and keys, head over to <a href='https://docs.layer5.io/cloud/security/'>Layer5 documentation</a>." %}

-#### Implementation
+#### Behavior

 - Once a user has logged in, the backend will send a response with the permissions that the user has, based on the role assigned to them.
 Those permissions will be used to check abilities on the frontend.